lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 **These are my personal notes**.
 They are broadly intended to cover the basics for machine learning and artificial intelligence.

 Some caveats:
+* This post may not be helpful for your purposes.
 * This is still very much a work in progress and it will be changing a lot.
 * Some content may be out of order, missing.
 Don't get upset.
 * These notes are generated for markdown, so they unfortunately lack snazzy interactivity.